CARE AND PREVENTION

-When you brush your teeth, move the brush in small circular motions to reach food particles that may be under your gum line.
+Patients with braces need to be extra careful when brushing their teeth as there are a lot more places for food and plaque to hide.
+When you brush your teeth, move the brush in small circular motions to reach food particles that may be under your gum line, under wires, and around the braces.
 Hold the toothbrush at an angle and brush slowly and carefully, covering all areas between teeth and the surface of each tooth.
 It will take you several minutes to thoroughly brush your teeth.
-Brush up on the lower teeth, down on the upper teeth and the outside, inside and chewing surface of all of your front and back teeth.
 Brush your tongue and the roof of your mouth before you rinse.

 As soon as the bristles start to wear down or fray, replace your toothbrush with a new one.
+This will happen more quickly while wearing braces.
 Do not swallow any toothpaste; rinse your mouth thoroughly with water after you finish brushing.
 It is important to carefully floss and brush daily for optimal oral hygiene.

 For areas between the teeth that a toothbrush can’t reach, dental floss is used to remove food particles and plaque.
 Dental floss is a thin thread of waxed nylon that is used to reach below the gum line and clean between teeth.
 It is very important to floss between your teeth every day.